naveengoyal1503/autoplugin-ai/plugins/WP_Revenue_Booster/README.md

 # WP Revenue Booster

-Boost your WordPress site revenue with smart affiliate, coupon, and sponsored content placement.
+Maximize your WordPress site's revenue by rotating affiliate links, coupons, and sponsored content based on user behavior and conversion rates.

 ## Features
-- Admin dashboard to manage affiliate links, coupons, and sponsored content
+- Rotates affiliate links, coupons, and sponsored content automatically
-- Shortcode support for manual placement
-- Automatic smart content injection on single posts
-- Easy JSON-based content management
+- Simple admin interface for managing content
+- Lightweight and easy to use
+- Premium version offers analytics, A/B testing, and automation

 ## Installation
-1. Upload the plugin folder to your `/wp-content/plugins/` directory
+1. Upload the plugin file to your WordPress plugins directory (`/wp-content/plugins/`)
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Go to Settings > Revenue Booster to configure your content
+3. Go to 'Revenue Booster' in your admin menu to configure your links, coupons, and sponsored content

 ## Setup
+- Enter your affiliate links (one per line)
+- Enter your coupons (one per line)
-- Add your affiliate links, coupons, and sponsored content as JSON arrays in the admin settings
+- Enter your sponsored content (HTML allowed)
-- Use the shortcode `[revenue_booster type="affiliate"]` to display specific content
-- Smart content will automatically appear on single posts

 ## Usage
-- Manage all monetization content from one dashboard
-- Customize content for different post types or categories
-- Monitor and update offers without touching code
+The plugin will automatically rotate and display your content in the footer of your site.
+For advanced features like analytics and A/B testing, upgrade to the premium version.

 ## Support
-For support, visit the plugin page or contact the developer.
+For support and feature requests, visit our website or contact us directly.

+---

+**Note:** This is a basic version.
+The premium version includes advanced analytics, A/B testing, and automation features.